J-Egeberg/SplashScreen/README.md

 ## Intro

-The Point of this article is to give the reader an insight in SplashScreens.
+The Point of this article is to give the reader an insight in splashs creens.
 Both what it is and why it is usefull.
+The article also gives the reader an easy to follow guide if you wanna setup a splash screen in your own project.
+The article is written by Casper Gross Larsen and Jens Egeberg Rasmussen

 The article consists of two different parts.
 The first parts describes what is a SplashScreen and why it is Relevant in modern app development.
 A SplashScreen is the intro that runs before the app itself.
 The second part of this article is meant to be a tutorial, one can follow if he/she wishes to create a SplashScreen with a logo, cinematic etc. in an android project.

 ### What and Why - SplashScreen

+A splash screen is a graphical control element consisting of a window containing an image, a logo, and the current version of the software.
+A splash screen usually appears while a game or program is launching.

+Splash screens are typically used by multiple applications, large ones in particular, to notify the user that the program is in the process of loading.
+They usually provide the feedback to the user that a lengthy process is underway.

+Occasionally, a progress bar within the splash screen indicates the loading progress.
+A splash screen disappears when the application's main window appears.

+Splash screens typically serve to enhance the look and feel of an application or web site, hence they are often visually appealing.
+They may also have animations, graphics, and sound.

 ### Tutorial